mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

 ## Install the Kerberos Client

-These are instructions on how To set up kerberos tickets for athena on Ubuntu.
+These are instructions on how to set up kerberos tickets for athena on Ubuntu.
 For other flavors of linux, the method should be similar.

 First install the necessary kerberos-related packages: